DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.5.0.md

 - [ ] Only show active spells

 ### Melee Enemies
+- I made a variant of the knight enemy that has a melee animation.
+I wasn't lying this time I actually did it.

 ### Boss Room Update
 - Boss rooms are now timed